Amedeo Modigliani: Patronage of Léopold Zborowski

-The 1917 Paris Show
+1917 Paris Show

 The several dozen nudes Modigliani painted between 1916 and 1919 constitute many of his best-known works.
 This series of nudes was commissioned by Modigliani's dealer and friend Léopold Zborowski, who lent the artist use of his apartment, supplied models and painting materials, and paid him between fifteen and twenty francs each day for his work.

-The paintings from this arrangement were thus different from his previous depictions of friends and lovers in that they were funded by Zborowski either for his own collection, as a favor to his friend, or with an eye to their "commercial potential", rather than originating from the artist's personal circle of acquaintances.
+The paintings from this arrangement were thus different from his previous depictions of friends and lovers in that they were funded by Zborowski either for his own collection, as a favour to his friend, or with an eye to their "commercial potential", rather than originating from the artist's personal circle of acquaintances.

 The Paris show of 1917 was Modigliani's only solo exhibition during his life, and is "notorious" in modern art history for its sensational public reception and the attendant issues of obscenity.
 The show was closed by police on its opening day, but continued thereafter, most likely after the removal of paintings from the gallery's streetfront window.

 Nude Sitting on a Divan is one of a series of nudes painted by Modigliani in 1917 that created a sensation when exhibited in Paris that year.
 According to the catalogue description from the 2010 sale of the painting at Sotheby's, seven nudes were exhibited in the 1917 show.

 Nu couché realized $170,405,000 at a Christie's, New York, sale on 9 November 2015, a record for a Modigliani painting and placing it high among the most expensive paintings ever sold.

 Nice

-On a trip to Nice which had been conceived and organized by Zborowski, Modigliani, Foujita and other artists tried to sell their works to rich tourists.
+On a trip to Nice, which had been conceived and organised by Zborowski, Modigliani, Foujita, and other artists tried to sell their works to rich tourists.
 Modigliani managed to sell a few pictures, but only for a few francs each.
 Despite this, during this time he produced most of the paintings that later became his most popular and valued works.

 During his lifetime, he sold a number of his works, but never for any great amount of money.
 What funds he did receive soon vanished for his habits.